snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 ![Living Room](../assets/img/livingroom-header.jpg){: .mx-auto.d-block :}

-Notice that we kept the corner plant :deciduous_tree:, coffee table, couches, and blanket/books storage shelf (though the latter has since been [replaced to accommodate our projector hookups](../2025-08-01-projector))!
+Notice that we kept the corner plant :deciduous_tree:, coffee table, couches, and blanket/books storage shelf (though the latter has since been [replaced to accommodate our projector hookups](../2025-08-01-projector)) :electric_plug: :film_projector: !
 The two wall sconces were [removed and replaced](#lighting-in-a-tree) with switch-enabled outlets. :bulb:

 ![Living Room](../assets/img/livingroom-before03.jpg){: .mx-auto.d-block :}